 Users are created in FlowX only after their first login in FlowX Designer.

-3. User is now created in FlowX and available in the Users list in Organization Settings section.
+- User account is now created in FlowX and appears in the Users list in Organization Settings

-5. With the next login, user will have access to selected workspaces.
+- On next login, user will have access to assigned workspaces

 Additional organization settings